The Israel Railway Museum, Haifa – Visitors Guide

 Armored Fighting Truck

 It was built in 1936 in Lod and used by the British Army for an armored escort to Jerusalem.
-And since I mentioned Jerusalem, the first train in Israel was constructed in 1892, between Jaffa and Jerusalem.
-The initiative for the construction belongs to Yosef Navon.
+And since I mentioned Jerusalem, the first train in Israel was constructed in 1892 between Jaffa and Jerusalem.
+The construction initiative belongs to Yosef Navon.
 For his effort, Navon was awarded the Légion d’honneur by the French government and the Medjidie by the Turkish government.

 Today Jaffa and Jerusalem’s first train stations were reconstructed and serve as shopping and entertainment areas.